 Arts learning is an integral part of Jacob Jonas The Company.
+Our programs are devised to reflect the professional artistic processes that Jacob Jonas uses in the studio with his company, ensuring that all who participate in our workshops experience high quality practice.
 Our core values through our classes are:

 Curiosity– to encourage students think inquisitively and with innovation.